mytechnotalent/MicroPython-micro-bit-Study-Buddy/README.md

 ```

 ## STEP 16: Populate Our State Capital Fill In The Blank Quiz
-Go into the Python Web Editor and select line 140.
-Press enter to create a new blank line and paste the following on the new blank line 141.
+Go into the Python Web Editor and delete our `generic_teq_f` database and replace it with the following database.
 ```python
 # State capital talking educational fill in the blank quiz database
 sc_teq_f = {